 What's Going On Here?

-I hate writing in Textpattern.
+I hate writing on Textpattern.

 More specifically, I hate writing in Textile, on Textpattern.